Skip to content

 • The ability to execute intelligent (pre-planned) change decisions

 The use of deception techniques to mislead attackers plays a key role in creating a dynamic, ever-changing attack surface that makes it difficult for attackers to exploit vulnerabilities in a system.
-To learn more about deception, download our Are you Ready for Deception? ebook and get in touch if you’d like to schedule a demo to see our cyber deception solution in action.
+To Learn more about deception, download our Are you Ready for Deception? ebook and get in touch if you’d like to schedule a demo to see our cyber deception solution in action.

 We are following these Gartner Analysts who are leading the research: